WHY BEANLESS?

 Why would I switch my coffee?

-Not only is climate change affecting coffee, but coffee accelerates climate change.
+Not only is climate change affecting coffee but COMMODITY coffee is accelerating climate change.

-It is a resource intensive crop that takes up to 37 gallons of water for 1 cup of coffee and creates 28.53kg of carbon emissions per 1kg of coffee.
+Commodity or monoculture coffee is a resource-intensive crop that takes up to 37 gallons of water for 1 cup of coffee and creates 28.35 kg of carbon emissions per 1 kg of coffee.

 Climate change is coming for traditional coffee

-All that climate change accelerated by the results of growing coffee, you know what that affects?
+All that climate change accelerated by the results of growing monoculture coffee, you know what that affects?
 Coffee.
-Seriously, the coffee you know and love is killing itself.

 Thirsty for change?
 Us too.